 For more information, head over to the government website where you’ll find the relevant instructions for your local council.

-Potholes on motorways and A-roads
+Potholes on motorways or A‑roads

 What damage can potholes do to your car?